Exclusive: BASF mulls potential bid for Syngenta

-(Reuters) - German chemicals group BASF SE (BASFn.DE) is considering a potential offer for Syngenta AG SYNN.VX, its Swiss rival which has received a $45 billion takeover offer from Monsanto Co (MON.N), people familiar with the matter said on Wednesday.
+(Reuters) - German chemicals group BASF SE is considering a potential offer for Syngenta AG, its Swiss rival which has received a $45 billion takeover offer from Monsanto Co, people familiar with the matter said on Wednesday.

 BASF is speaking to investment bankers about the possibility of an offer for Syngenta, though it has made no decision and no bid may materialize, the people said, asking not to be identified because the deliberations are confidential.